 If you’re looking for stand-up comedy venues in San Francisco, we’ve lined up the best of them.
 From the days of Lenny Bruce and Robin Williams to today’s edgy up-and-comers, this city has always made room for bold punchlines and clever comebacks.
 Whether it's a dimly lit basement in the Mission, a vintage theatre near Union Square, or a quirky cafe in the Haight with a mic and a crowd, there's a space here for every kind of show.
 Perfect for open mics, comedy nights, or full-on festivals—these venues are ready for laughs.
 Good acoustics, intimate seating, and that unmistakable Bay Area charm makes these spots the best setting for your comedy gig!
 Browse today.

-In San Francisco, prices of stand-up comedy venues average $2500 minimum spend per event.
+In San Francisco, prices of stand-up comedy venues average $400 hire fee per hour.
 Costs vary depending on guest capacity, popularity, location, and amenities like sound systems or bar services.
 Extra charges may apply for custom catering, decor, or event planning services.
 Packages with add-ons, such as DJs, photo booths, or other entertainment services, can also increase the overall cost.
-Check out the typical price ranges in San Francisco, based on Tagvenue data:
+Check out the typical price ranges in San Francisco, based on Tagvenue data from October 2025:

 From $1750 | to $3500 | minimum spend per event |